SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 NB: The analysis step will check out repositories to your local file system, by default into a directory `SPI-checkouts` in your project folder.
 You can change this location by setting the environment variable `CHECKOUTS_DIR` to another path.

 ## API poking

+NB: The API is currently disabled.
+Uncomment the api routes in `Sources/routes.swift` to re-enable them.

 You can poke at the API using [Rester](https//github.com/finestructure/Rester) by running the Restfile `test.restfile`: